mawrkus/pull-request-review-guide/README.md

 #### Agree on a coding style / Automate

- Conversations about coding style can be long and unproductive.
+ Conversations about coding style are often long and unproductive.
 After all, it's a matter of personal taste and everyone has their own preference.

  This is why it's important to find a coding style that your team can adhere to and to use automation tools to ensure that it is being followed (code formatters, linters).
 By removing the personal tastes from the review, everyone can focus on what's most important: code quality and best practices.